Meal Patterns for Preschoolers in School Nutrition Programs

 Serving the Same Menu to Preschool and Grades K-12

 The preschool meal patterns and meal patterns for grades K-12 have different requirements.
-When school food authorities (SFAs) serve the same lunch, breakfast, or snack menu to both groups, the menu items must comply with whichever requirements are stricter.
+When school food authorities (SFAs) serve the same lunch, breakfast, or afterschool snack menu to both groups, the menu items must comply with whichever requirements are stricter.
 For example, the NSLP and SBP meal patterns for grades K-12 have stricter whole grain-rich (WGR) criteria than the preschool meal patterns.
 Meals served to both groups must comply with the WGR criteria for grades K-12.
 The NSLP, SBP, and ASP preschool meal patterns require a sugars limit for yogurt and breakfast cereals, but the meal patterns for grades K-12 do not.
 Yogurt and breakfast cereals served to both groups must comply with the preschool sugars limit.

 The preschool meal patterns provide the amounts and types of foods that most younger children need for healthy growth and development.
-The USDA strongly encourages SFAs to find ways to serve grade-appropriate meals and ASP snacks to preschoolers and older students to best address their nutritional needs.
-SFAs must follow the preschool meal patterns when meals and ASP snacks are served to preschoolers in a different area (such as a separate serving line or meals in the classroom) or at a different time.
+The USDA strongly encourages SFAs to find ways to serve grade-appropriate meals and afterschool snacks to preschoolers and older students to best address their nutritional needs.
+SFAs must follow the preschool meal patterns when meals and afterschool snacks are served to preschoolers in a different area (such as a separate serving line or meals in the classroom) or at a different time.